KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 -   The master branch is kept up-to-date with the NASA version.

--   In the RSDA fork of LISF, there are several feature branches:
+- In the RSDA fork of LISF, there are several new branches:

--   a) compilation branch that includes all changes needed to get LISF compiled on the VSC HPC (Tier-1 Hortense and Tier-2 Genius and wICE)
+    - **a.
+Compilation branch**: Includes all changes needed to get LISF compiled on the VSC HPC (Tier-1 Hortense and Tier-2 Genius and wICE).
--   b) model developments that are supposed to be sent to NASA after publication with a testcase
+    - **b.
+Model developments**: Developed and prepared to be sent to NASA after publication with a testcase.
--   c) bug fixes that are supposed to be sent to NASA with a testcase
+    - **c.
+Bug fixes**: Intended to be sent to NASA with a testcase (partly done as part of the Sentinel-1 PR).
--   d) KUL-RSDA specific options that are not planned to be sent to NASA
+    - **d.
+KUL-RSDA specific options**: For internal use only.

 The LISF framework has three components: